Smoac/openbis-fork/docs/user-documentation/advance-features/excel-import-service.md

 Header rows **NEED TO BE** a valid attribute of the entity or entity type, property label or property code.
 ```

+### Clarifying Header Interpretation in Ambiguous Cases

+#### Case 1: Property Type A Code Matches Property Type B Label
+If the header matches both, it will be interpreted as the Code of Property Type A, as codes take precedence over labels.

+#### Case 2: Property Type A Label Matches Property Type B Label
+If the header matches both labels, it will be interpreted as the Label of Property Type A, since the first-listed property type takes precedence.

 ## Entity Types Definitions

 All entity types can be created.
 There are differences due to the nature of the defined elements themselves.